po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/28-Stu_Mini-Project/README.md

 # Unit 18 Mini-Project: Student Statistics Backend

-In this activity, you will be starting with an existing codebase for a mostly-complete application.
+In this activity, you will start with an existing codebase for a mostly complete application.
 You will be adding aggregate methods to the `Student` controller to show a student's overall grade and the number of students.
 Finally, you will spend the remaining time deploying the application using MongoDB Atlas and Heroku.

 ## Instructions